 “Now cut the top off in a small arc, and when you open it, you’ll get a pie circle with sixteen equal parts.”

-What started as a quiet morning, slowly filled with the sounds of rustling paper, scissors snipping, and children chattering.
+What started as a quiet morning, slowly filled with the sounds of paper rustling, scissors snipping, and children chattering.

 That’s more like it.
 Ms. Green thought to herself.